flano-yuki/base-drafts/draft-ietf-quic-transport.md

 ## Crypto and Transport Handshake {#handshake}

 QUIC relies on a combined crypto and transport handshake to minimize connection establishment latency.
-QUIC provides a dedicated stream (Stream ID 1) to be used for performing a combined connection and security handshake (streams are described in detail in {{streams}}).
-The crypto handshake protocol encapsulates and delivers QUIC's transport handshake to the peer on the crypto stream.
-The first QUIC packet sent by client to the server MUST carry handshake information as data on Stream ID 1.
+QUIC provides a dedicated stream pair (Stream ID 1 in each direction) to be used for performing a combined connection and security handshake (streams are described in detail in {{streams}}).
+The crypto handshake protocol encapsulates and delivers QUIC's transport handshake to the peer on the crypto streams.
+The first QUIC packet from the client to the server MUST carry handshake information as data on the client's Stream ID 1.

 ### Transport Parameters and Options